fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/Start-AzureHDInsightJob.md

 ```

 ### -JobDefinition
-Specifies the endpoint to use when connecting to Microsoft azure_2 if the endpoint is different from the default.
+Specifies the endpoint to use when connecting to Microsoft Azure if the endpoint is different from the default.

 ```yaml
 Type: AzureHDInsightJobDefinition